markdumay/ubuntu-docker/README.md

 ## About
-Docker is a lightweight virtualization application that gives you the ability to run containers directly on your server. *Ubuntu-docker* is a basic shell script to harden a [Ubuntu][ubuntu_url] 20.04 LTS host and to install Docker and Docker Compose on this host.
+[Docker][docker_info] is a lightweight virtualization application that gives you the ability to run containers directly on your server. *Ubuntu-docker* is a basic shell script to harden a [Ubuntu][ubuntu_url] 20.04 LTS host and to install Docker and Docker Compose on this host.
 The host is setup as a Docker Swarm manager.

 <!-- TODO: add tutorial deep-link
 Detailed background information is available on the author's [personal blog][blog].